-Do not take any medication unless instructed by your doctor or the anesthesiologist.
-Usually in the pre-operative holding room, a nurse will start an intravenous infusion line (IV) and you may be given a medication to help you relax.
+Your child should not take any medication unless instructed by your doctor or the anesthesiologist.
+In the pre-operative holding room, a nurse may start an intravenous infusion line (IV) and a medication may be given to your child to help them relax more.